bebaps/clear-menu/readme.md

 # Clear Menu
 A simple mobile menu that is easy to integrate into a new or existing project.
 Clear Menu is actually two separate components acting as one; a panel that is revealed into the viewport, and a mobile menu.

 This is a developer focused plug-in.
 It is not meant to solve all navigation patterns but instead provide a base for you to build upon.
-The CSS is just enough to make all the components work properly, but it is expected that you will hack it to fit the design of your specific project.
+The `scss` is just enough to make all the components work properly, but it is expected that you will hack it to fit the design of your specific project.

 ## Getting Started
 Include `clearmenu.scss` and `clearmenu.js` into your build process and compile.
 These files are left unprocessed/unoptimized on purpose. ***NOTE: jQuery 2.x or higher is a required dependency***